14 Best Web Design Tools in 2024: Comparison Guide

 • Extensive plugin system to extend functionality

-Pros: Seamless real-time collaboration, platform agnostic (works in browser and desktop apps), and robust community of web designers sharing templates and designs.
+Pros: Seamless collaboration, works across platforms, and a vibrant community of web designers sharing templates and designs.

 Cons: While intuitive for designers, there might be a learning curve for non-designers.